darianyang/mm-github-pages-test/_pages/join_us.md

 **Collaboration** - We enjoy collaborating with other labs to create a greater whole, including the integration of theory with experiment.

-**Diversity** - We seek to make science a global, inclusive effort in all aspects ranging from hosting visitors to organizing conferences to citing the literature.
+**Diversity** - We seek to make science a global, inclusive effort in all aspects ranging from hosting visitors to organizing conferences to citing relevant work.

 **Balance** - We value work/life balance and make responsible use of resources we are granted.
 We do our best to maintain a clean work space for a clear mind.